 Lincoln, NE 68588-0236

-In addition to research with trafficking survivors, she is also the founder and editor-in-chief of Journal of Human Trafficking, an international journal devoted to the dissemination of scholarship on all issues related to trafficking in persons—from prevention and intervention, to protection, prosecution, and partnership.
+In addition to research with trafficking survivors, she is also the founder and editor-in-chief of the Journal of Human Trafficking, an international journal devoted to the dissemination of scholarship on all issues related to trafficking in persons—from prevention and intervention to protection, prosecution, and partnership.

 Ph.D. in Human Development and Family Studies, University of Arizona, 1996